Towards Healthcare

 Regional Insights

-Many reasons contribute to North America's supremacy, including the region's sophisticated healthcare system, government assistance, rising pharmaceutical investments, and the innovation and financial commitments of major industry participants.
+Many reasons contribute to North America's supremacy, including the region's sophisticated healthcare system, gove ment assistance, rising pharmaceutical investments, and the innovation and financial commitments of major industry participants.
 Canada and the United States are the two main nations that support the market's expansion.

 Atrial fibrillation is a common cause of stroke, and the prevalence of stroke is increasing in the U.S., which is promoting the growth of the factor Xa inhibitors market.
 For instance, In 2022, stroke was the cause of one in six fatalities (17.5%) from cardiovascular disease in the U.S. Between 2021 and 2022, the stroke death rate dropped from 41.1 per 100,000 to 39.5 per 100,000.
 In the U.S., a stroke occurs every 40 seconds or so.
 A stroke claims a life in this nation every 3 minutes and 11 seconds.
 In America, almost 795,000 people have a stroke each year.
 There are around 610,000 new or first strokes.

-Asia Pacific is expected to grow at the fastest rate during the forecast period.
+Asia Pacific is Expected to Grow at the Fastest Rate

 India records one stroke death every four minutes, making stroke the second leading cause of mortality in the nation, according to neurologist M V Padma Srivastava.
 Speaking at an event, Srivastava claimed that India has the highest rate of stroke, with a 68.6% incidence, a 70.9% stroke mortality rate, and a 77.7% loss of disability-adjusted life years (DALYs).